Tourists

 REPLAY shooting- A replay is a page of pictures in the Sunday sports section, no story just captions and pictures.
 I heard about this competition when I was Embasi Skate Shop in Lebanon buying hardware for my longboard.
 It was all I had to shoot today so I spent a good amount of time here.

+The third annual Embasi Skateboard Competition brought out over 40 skaters to the Lebanon Skate Park for a full day of comepetition on flatland as well as pipe.
 Luke Franco broke his board during the semi-finals of the advanced flatland competition, luckily for him a fellow skater let him borrow his board so he could complete the competition.

 After completing 31 consecutive kick flips, surpassing the previous high score of 14, Kevin Wilkes fell on his 32nd attempt.
 His score was not beaten making him the kick flip challenge winner.